Don't Look Up: Critical response

 Reviews from right-wing publications were nearly unanimously negative.
 Madeline Fry Schultz of the American conservative publication Washington Examiner wrote "McKay manages to deliver nothing more than a derivative and meandering 'satire' of capitalism, Donald Trump, and climate deniers that will be forgotten in less than six months."
 Kyle Smith of the National Review wrote it "expends 140 brain-injuriously unfunny minutes... propelling low-velocity spitballs at social media, Washington, tech moguls, Trumpism, and (this detail feels thrown in last minute) anti-vaxxers."

 Nathan J. Robinson, editor of American progressive publication Current Affairs, believes that "critics were not only missing the point of the film in important ways, but that the very way they discussed the film exemplified the problem that the film was trying to draw attention to.
 Some of the responses to the movie could have appeared in the movie itself."
 Slavoj Žižek, writing in Compact, said "critics were displeased by the light tone of Don't Look Up!, claiming it trivializes the ultimate apocalypse.
 What really bothered these critics is the exact opposite: The film highlights trivialization that permeates not only the establishment, but even the protesters."
 In The Guardian, Catherine Bennett viewed the film as astute and was caustic about the critical reviews.
+Writing for the American socialist publication Jacobin, Branko Marcetic says that the plot of the film, while absurd, does not exaggerate, noting the parallels between the film and our world, including oligarch-corrupted democracy, foolish and greedy politicians and a vapid media.
+Nevertheless he points out that while it is too late for the characters of the film to find the way out of their impending crisis, it is not too late for us.
 Journalist and environmental activist George Monbiot wrote that "no wonder journalists have slated it ... it's about them" and added that for environmental activists like himself, the film, while fastpaced and humorous, "seemed all too real".
 Author and activist Naomi Klein mentions it in her 2023 book Doppelganger: A Trip Into the Mirror World by saying that "Kate's plight perfectly mirrors the bizarre contradictions of our high-stakes moment in planetary history: we are all trapped inside economic and social structures that encourage us to obsessively perfect our minuscule selves even as we know, if only on a subconscious level, that we are in the very last years when it might still be possible to avert an existential planetary crisis."

 Bong Joon-ho, director of Parasite, included Don't Look Up as one of his favorites of 2021.